Rock Identifier Free AI App

 In geology, a mineral has a defined chemical composition and crystal structure, while rocks are mixtures of minerals.
 That distinction matters when identifying quartz, granite, basalt, amethyst, jasper, calcite, or obsidian.

-How Crystal & Rock Identifier Free AI App Works
+How Rock Identifier Free AI App Works

 AI rock identification works by turning a photo into visual features, then matching those features against known examples.
 The model looks for signals a geologist would notice: color, luster, grain size, banding, transparency, fracture, cleavage, and crystal habit.

 The scanner first detects the specimen area and separates it from the background.
-It then extracts patterns from the image and ranks likely matches using image-classification models trained on labeled rock, mineral, crystal, and gemstone photos.
+It then extracts patterns from the image and ranks likely matches using image-classification models trained on labeled rock, mineral, and gemstone photos.
 Clean, well-lit images of common specimens usually produce stronger matches than dark, wet, weathered, or broken fragments.

 How to Use the AI Rock Identifier